Kavelin/dea/README.md

-~~drug enforcement administration~~
-(what plans to be) an intuitive daw based on the Ableton DAW and Blender's nodes
+an intuitive daw based on the Ableton DAW, Blender's nodes, and various other software

 gonna try to use webassembly if that doesn't work i'll go back to nuxt reason for using webassembly: can write my own audio engine because web audio isn't good for low level low latency dsp audio processing